juanestebanchaparromachete/FinalProject/README.md

 # OnPoint-Challenges
-App designed to create sales challenges.
+OnPoint challenges is a strategy to motivate sellers.
 Designed for brands which want to motivate their salesman.
-OnPoint challenges is a strategy to motivate sellers.
-It also helps to track salesman performance.
+Here managers can post sale's challenges and track salesman performance.
 # Demo
 OnPoint-Challenges is available under: https://challengemanager.herokuapp.com/main
 # Video